xthemadgenius/btcrec-cli/docs/GPU_Acceleration.md

 ## *btcrecover* GPU Acceleration Guide ##

 *btcrecover* includes experimental support for using one or more graphics cards or dedicated accelerator cards to increase search performance.
-This can offer on the order of *2000x* better performance with Bitcoin Unlimited/Classic/XT/Core or altcoin wallets when enabled and correctly tuned.
+This can offer on the order of *2000x* better performance with Bitcoin Core or derived altcoin wallets when enabled and correctly tuned.

 In order to use this feature, you must have a card and drivers which support OpenCL (most AMD and NVIDIA cards and drivers already support OpenCL on Windows), and you must install the required Python libraries as described in the [Windows GPU acceleration](INSTALL.md#windows-gpu-acceleration) section of the Installation Guide.
 GPU acceleration should also work on Linux and OS X, however instructions for installing the required Python libraries are not currently included in this tutorial.